top of page

 PhD Candidate

 Joël is from the Netherlands and is a PhD candidate at the Behavioural Science Institute at Radboud University.
-Her research interests lie in media psychology, entertainment media, narratives, diversity and inclusion, and openness towards minorities.
+Her research interests lie in media psychology, entertainment media, narratives, diversity and inclusion, and openness towards underrepresented groups.
 Her current project focuses on how media narratives, such as films and TV series, can influence people’s openness towards the LGBTQ+ community.
 Joël also teaches within the Communication Science programme at Radboud University.

 Email Twitter LinkedIn